 This movie could have been so much better – if it had stuck closer to the games it was based upon, that would have been a start.
 The fact that they spend the most fleeting amount of time above ground in the Spencer Mansion feels like the ultimate tease.

 Despite dispatching of most of its cast in the feeblest way possible instead of making them undead chow, Resident Evil has a few good moments of zombie action.
 Shame the rest of it is such a bizarre hodge-podge of nu-metal music videos and slow-motion, then, but there’s still a lot of enjoyment to be had.

 Just before the found footage subgenre reached its peak, the late, great George A. Romero released his spin on things with Diary of the Dead, which, somehow took place in the same timeframe as Night of the Living Dead.

 Featuring plenty of memorable moments (Amish farmer, anyone?) but a lack of consistent quality, Diary of the Dead is certainly watchable but nowhere near the top of Romero’s zombie filmography.
 Still, it’s one of the better found footage movies out there.

-One of the zombie movies that is dumber than Harry and Lloyd rolling around in nuclear waste talking about creationism.
+Dance of the Dead is a modern zombie movie that is dumber than Harry and Lloyd rolling around in nuclear waste talking about creationism.